Traci Brooks: Return to independent circuit (2010–2011)

 Brooks made her debut for Women Superstars Uncensored, on November 28, 2008, defeating Annie Social in singles competition.
 On the March 6, 2010, where she lost to April Hunter, following the match, Traci saved Hunter from an attack from The Boston Shore.
 On the April 10 episode of WSU, Traci unsuccessfully challenged Brittany Savage for WSU Spirit Championship.

 Retirement (2015)

 On July 18, 2015, Brooks made her final professional wrestling appearance for House of Hardcore (HOH), managing Frankie Kazarian and Christopher Daniels to a win over The Kingdom (Matt Taven and Michael Bennett).

-Return to TNA (2022)
+Part-time appearances and TNA Hall of fame induction (2022–present)

-Brooks made a brief return to Impact on June 19th, 2022, at the Slammiversary PPV.
-Brooks was seen ringside supporting her husband Frankie Kazarian in his 10 man tag team match.
-She would get involved, taking out Maria Kanellis with a clothesline.
+Brooks made a brief return to Impact on June 19, 2022, at Slammiversary 2022.
+Brooks was seen ringside supporting her husband Frankie Kazarian his 10-man tag team match.
+She would get involved, taking out Maria Kanellis-Bennett with a clothesline.
+Brooks made another return to Impact at Slammiversary 2023 when she managed Kazarian his match with Eddie Edwards.
+Later in the match, Brooks took out Edwards' wife Alisha in the ring as she tried to get involved in the match.
+On the July 20 episode of Impact!
+Brooks and Alisha brawled backstage.
+The two husband-and-wife teams would mace a mixed-tag match at tapings for the 1000th episode of Impact!, with Brooks and Kazarian winning the match.
+After the match, it was announced that Brooks would be inducted into the Impact Hall of Fame at that year's Bound for Glory.
+On 21 October 2023 Traci was inducted into the Impact Hall of Fame.

 Playboy

 On July 26, 2009, it was revealed that TNA had signed a deal with Playboy making Brooks the first TNA Knockout to ever pose for Playboy.
 On September 2 it was reported that Playboy had decided not to publish Brooks' photo shoot in the magazine.
 The photo shoot was instead released through their Cyber Club on September 17, 2009.